Phone Phone: +1 917 639 5728

 Most school children receive free education whilst others attend independent fee paying schools.

-Students need to pay to attend University.
-The fees vary from one University to another and overseas students are required to pay higher tuition fees.
-Students may have the option to obtain a scholarship or take out a student loan.
+These fees vary from one university to another and overseas students are usually required to pay higher tuition fees.
+For financial assistance with tuition, many students have the option of applying for a scholarship or a student loan.

 Term

-The school year is 39 weeks long and is divided into six terms.
-It usually starts in September and ends in July.
+The duration of a typical school year is 39 weeks and is comprised of six academic terms.
+Like most countries, the UK school year commences in September and ends in July.

 The main holidays are at Christmas, Easter and Summer.